* JPMorgan profit jumps in quarter

 By Chuck Mikolajczak

-NEW YORK, July 12 (Reuters) - U.S. stocks were little changed on Friday after closing at fresh record highs a day earlier, as rosy results from JPMorgan and Wells Fargo were overshadowed by a profit warning from United Parcel Service.
+NEW YORK, July 12 (Reuters) - U.S. stocks were set to open little changed on Friday after closing at fresh record highs a day earlier, as rosy results from JPMorgan and Wells Fargo were offset by a profit warning from United Parcel Service.

 The S&P 500 index and the Dow industrials closed at record highs on Thursday, after Federal Reserve Chairman Ben Bernanke said the U.S. central bank will keep monetary policy loose for some time to lower the unemployment rate.

-But United Parcel Service Inc dropped 5.2 percent to $86.22 - the biggest drag on the S&P 500 - after the world’s No.1 package delivery company estimated second-quarter profit would be below analysts’ expectations due to overcapacity in the world freight market.
-Rival FedEx Corp shed 1.7 percent to $102.61.
+But United Parcel Service Inc dropped 4.6 percent to $87.29 after the world’s No.1 package delivery company estimated second-quarter profit would be below analysts’ expectations due to overcapacity in the world freight market.
+Rival FedEx Corp shed 2 percent to $102.35.

 “Wells Fargo and JPMorgan have come in with better than expected numbers.
 UPS is probably not a surprise given ongoing downward revisions in guidance,” said Fred Dickson, chief market strategist, D.A.
 Davidson & Co.
 Lake Oswego, Oregon.